Places to visit

 The cheese making farm Graindorge will offer the visitors a unique concept to discover the cheese of Normandy production steps with an audio-guide tour.

-Another visit !
+Virtual visit !

 Come and enjoy a historical experience on entering the ducal and royal castle atmosphere from the 12th and 13th century.